Scroll.in

-Scroll.in, simply referred to as Scroll, is an Indian digital news publication owned by the Scroll Media Incorporation.
-It publishes content in both Hindi and English languages.
-Founded in 2014, the website and its journalists have won several national and international awards including four Ramnath Goenka Excellence in Journalism Awards and the CPJ International Press Freedom Awards.
+Scroll.in, simply referred to as Scroll, is an Indian digital news and entertainment website.
+Founded in 2014, it is owned by SCSN Pvt Ltd.

-The Hindi language edition of Scroll.in is published on the Satyagrah website which was acquired following the merger of Satyagrah and Scroll Media Incorporation.

 History

+Background

-Samir Patil, an Massachusetts Institute of Technology alumnus and McKinsey & Company associate was the founder of ACK Media which published Amar Chitra Katha and Tinkle in India.
+Samir Patil, a Massachusetts Institute of Technology alumnus and McKinsey & Company associate was the founder of ACK Media which published Amar Chitra Katha and Tinkle in India.
 In 2011, he sold the venture to the Future Group and founded the Scroll Media Inc in the following year.
 The company was incorporated in Delaware, United States.

+Launch

 Scroll.in was launched in January 2014 as an Indian news website through the holding company of Scroll Media Incorporation.
 It was founded by Samir Patil and senior journalist Naresh Fernandes, along with Jennifer O'Brien, the former head of business development at the travel startup Trabblr.
 Naresh Fernandes who was previously the editor-in-chief of Time Out India and a journalist associated with The Times of India and The Wall Street Journal, became the editor-in-chief of Scroll.in.
 The publication had received early stage investments from the IPS Media Foundation, the Media Development Investment Fund and the investment firm of Omidyar Network, following an endorsement from the law firm Khaitan & Co.

+Partnerships

 In June 2014, Atlantic Media partnered with the Scroll Media Inc to launch the Indian edition of the business news brand Quartz.
 In the following year, the Hindi media publishing company Satyagrah was merged with Scroll Media and became the Hindi edition of Scroll.in which continues to operate under the name of Satyagrah.
 Sanjay Dubey who was the founder and editor of Satyagrah and previously the editor of Tehelka's Hindi edition, remained as the editor of Satyagrah.
 In March 2018, the publication partially shifted towards a subscription business model providing ad free delivery of news service and access to archives for subscribers.
 Naresh Fernandes, the editor-in-chief however stated that the publication will not implement any paywalls.

 In December 2018, Deutsche Welle partnered with Scroll.in to launch its Indian weekly programme, Eco India as part of DW's venture into the South Asian media industry.
-Between May–June 2019, Scroll.in laid off a number of editorial staff citing a restructuring of the business model.
+Between May–June 2019, Scroll.in laid off a number of editorial staff citing a restructure of their business model.